DSharpPlus/DSharpPlus/docs/articles/commandsnext.md

 Using the procedures in the previous article, install a NuGet package called `DSharpPlus.CommandsNext`.

-Now you need to enabled CommandsNext module on your DiscordClient.
+Now you need to enable CommandsNext module on your DiscordClient.
 Add a new field to your bot's `Program` class:
 `static CommandsNextModule commands;`

 Visual Studio will complain, you also need to add `using DSharpPlus.CommandsNext;` to your usings.